berkeley-cdss/grade-uploader/README.md

 ## Tips
 * If you want to test things, use `http://<domain>.beta.instructure.com/`
-	* Instructure's beta instances have a separate DB that is supposed to be purged and refreshed each week.
+	* Instructure's beta instances have a separate DB that is supposed to be purged and refreshed every few weeks.
+	* (This only applies if you're using a hosted Canvas instance.)